BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/flowcharts.md

 A **note** is used to clarify something in your flowchart.
 It can give a general description of the process or elaborate a certain action or part of your process.
 Use where needed.

 ![Note](img/flowchart_note.png)

+There are more flowchart symbols, but these are the ones you will need most.

 ### Not a strict standard